mlzarathustra/ondes/TO-DO.md

  ---
   - if there is only one envelope, assume it is the primary.
   - change the keyword "exit" to "primary"?
  ---
- - Channel components e.g. LFO
-    Add a channel-global: on/off flag to components
-    - Keep them in ChannelVoicePool
-    - It can hand them to VoiceMaker.getVoice() as a HashMap<String,MonoComponent>
-    - which in turn, it passes to the Voice() constructor for the configure step.

- ---
   - attach a slider to FM mod/freq
  ---
   - try smoothing gaps in controller sweep using "smooth" algorithm.
  ---
   - distortion - use (2 * atan(y))/pi
      x > 0 (the slope is 1/(1+x^2), so it will be 1 at 0)
      y will be asymptotic to 1.
  ---
   - Anharmonic - adjust frequency of phase clocks.
 See TODO at WaveGen.modFreq()
 ---